Einstein's "biggest blunder" beats dark energy in explaining expansion of the Universe

 (Un)-changing fundamental constants

-Enter Professor Rodger Thompson of the University of Arizona Astronomy department.
-He has been considering the effect and observation of changes in the fundamental constants for nearly 40 years.
-Over the past six years or so, a significant number of highly precise measurements have been made of the change in the PEMR over cosmological times.
+Enter Professor Rodger Thompson of the University of Arizona's Astronomy department.
+He has been considering the effect of changes in the fundamental constants and how to observe such changes for nearly 40 years.
+Over the past six years or so, a number of highly precise measurements have been made of the change in the PEMR over cosmological times.

-Thompson has recently been comparing the observed changes (or lack thereof, with error bars) of these PEMR observations with the parameters describing the application of dark energy models to a universe like our own.
-Now, based on a new and extremely accurate radio telescope study of PEMR variations, he announced at this month's American Astronomical Society meeting in California that virtually all parameter choices available to dark energy result in the PEMR changing noticeably over cosmological times.
-As the observations show essentially no variation over a period of seven billion years, they exclude almost all of the dark energy models using the commonly expected values or parameters.
+Thompson has recently been comparing the observed changes (or lack thereof, when error bars are included) of these proton-electron mass ratio observations with the parameters describing the application of dark energy models to a universe like our own.
+Now, based on a new and extremely accurate radio telescope study of PEMR variations, he announced at this month's American Astronomical Society meeting in California that virtually all models of dark energy also predict that the PEMR must change noticeably over cosmological times.
+As the observations show essentially no variation over a period of seven billion years, they exclude almost all of the common models of dark energy.

-If the parameter space for acceptable dark energy models is equated to a graph the size of a football field, the PEMR observations rule nearly the entire field out of bounds.
-There is a single credit card-sized region immediately surrounding the cosmological constant solution in which dark energy models could produce so little variation in PEMR that they cannot be distinguished from a cosmological constant having the same value at all points of space-time.
+If the parameter space for acceptable dark energy models is displayed on a graph the size of a football field, the PEMR observations rule nearly the entire field out of bounds.
+There is a single credit card-sized region immediately surrounding the cosmological constant solution in which dark energy models could exist while producing so little variation in PEMR that they cannot be distinguished from Einstein's cosmological constant.

-It would appear that Einstein's biggest blunder, requiring only one parameter to match observation, is now leading the flock of models purported to explain (or at least describe) accelerating expansion.
+It would appear that Einstein's biggest blunder, which requires only one parameter to match the observed acceleration in the expansion of the Universe, is now leading the flock of models that purport to explain (or at least describe) accelerating expansion.
 Thompson expects that physicists and astronomers studying cosmology will adapt to the new field of play, but for now, "Einstein is in the catbird seat, waiting for everyone else to catch up."

 Source: University of Arizona